yhw086/PowerOutageAnalysis/README.md

 <iframe src="figures/uni_climate.html" width=800 height=600 frameBorder=0></iframe>

 #### Distribution of Outage durations
 The histogram provided shows the distribution of 'Outage Duration' on the x-axis and the corresponding 'Count' on the y-axis.
-From the histogram, it appears that the vast majority of power outages are of short duration, as evidenced by the tall bar at the left side of the chart.
+From the histogram, it appears that the vast majority of power outages are of short duration, as evidenced by the tall bar on the left side of the chart.
 This initial bar likely represents a range of very short outage durations.
-As the duration increases (moving right on the x-axis), the frequency of such outages drastically decreases, indicated by lower bars.
+As the duration increases (moving right on the x-axis), the frequency of such outages drastically decreases, as indicated by lower bars.
 This indicates that most power outages are brief and resolved quickly, while long-lasting outages are relatively rare.
 Long-duration outages are much rarer, which may indicate that they are due to more severe issues and less frequent events.
 This suggests that we need to handle the outliers later in the analysis.

 <iframe src="figures/uni_duration.html" width=800 height=600 frameBorder=0></iframe>